RcDevLabs/wordcamp-show-customfields-for-wp-api-/readme.txt

 == Description ==

 This plugin hooks into WP-API and adds the Session Info custom fields to the output.

+Needless to say, it only will work if WP-API is installed and active, since the hook used is from it.

 They will be available in the outputed JSON as: